Because loved ones are everything.

 - Sub-Acute Unit – Visitors are not permitted.
 Exceptions to these restrictions may be approved by the Chief Nursing Officer (CNO) or designee (Charge Nurse or House Supervisor) in specific extenuating circumstances (including two visitors per resident at end-of-life).

-These temporary restrictions are necessary to achieve our goal of safe patients care and healthy staff to provide that care.
+These temporary restrictions are necessary to achieve our goal of safe patient care and healthy staff to provide that care.

 In all situations, patient care comes first.
 If screening visitors delays care or service to a patient, the patient will take priority and visitors will be asked to wait.
 This may result in the patient being taken to their room first and the visitor waits to be screened before they are allowed to join the patient.